• Skip to main content

 Inserting the inner rim

-Follow the same steps, place a rim reed inside the basket.
+Follow the same steps to place a rim reed inside the basket.

 The inner rim should be placed in the basket so that the rounded side of the reed is facing out and the flat side is against the basket.